GirlsOfSteelRobotics/DocsV2/source/code-labs/basic-java/basic-java-lab.rst

 Where is the add function?

 Let's understand what the functions mean.
-`public` means the function can be accessed anywhere.
+:code:`public` means the function can be accessed anywhere.
 It is the least restrictive type of access.
-The opposite is `private` `double` means a computer's approximation of a real number, with decimals.
+The opposite is :code:`private`
+:code:`double` means a computer's approximation of a real number, with decimals.
 Ex) 4.563201 is best represented using a double.

 7. Add functions to Calculator.java
 -----------------------------------
-Following the pattern of `add` add more useful functions to `Calculator.java`.
+Following the pattern of :code:`add` add more useful functions to :code:`Calculator.java`.
 Java operators are similar to what you use on your graphing calculator.
 Ex:

 1. subtract: x-y